Click the tabs below to view answers to commonly asked questions.

 -

-Since February 2014, residents may apply for a three-year permit through the Zoning Office to keep up to four (4) chickens on residentially zoned properties.
+Since February 2014, residents may apply for a three-year permit through the Zoning Office for residentially zoned properties.

 To apply or learn more visit here.